-Performing operations repeatedly and constantly being exposed to different procedures can make all the difference in a surgeon’s career.
+Performing operations repeatedly and having exposure to many different procedures can make all the difference in a surgeon’s career.

 But as a surgical trainee, performing these procedures can be daunting, especially if you’ve had little to no real experience with a particular procedure.
 So how do you prepare for a surgery in a way that’s safe and convenient?